| |

 -

-A type of life insurance that offers a death benefit and
+insurance that offers a death benefit and also

-interest rates.
-Whole life insurance policies generally
+rates.
+Whole life insurance policies generally have a

-have a fixed annual premium that does not rise over the
+fixed annual premium that does not rise over the

 duration of the policy.
 Whole life insurance is also